Table of Contents

 The lotus is an aquatic plant that’s adapted to grow in delta areas and slow-moving rivers.
 With its long history of about 3,000 years of being cultivated for the edible seeds it produces, this flower is highly significant in Eastern cultures.

 The lotus pushes through muddy, dark water until it reaches the surface and opens its petals in full bloom.
-The obstacles it has to fight through to reach the top are symbolic of the obstacles one has to overcome to reach their goals or success.
+The obstacles one has to fight through to reach the top are symbolic of the obstacles one has to overcome to reach their goals or success.

-Hamsa (The Hand of Fatima)
+17. Hamsa (The Hand of Fatima)

 Hamsa, or the Hand of Fatima, is an amulet in the shape of a palm that’s highly popular in the East, and especially in Middle Eastern countries.
 It features the palm of a right hand, with 5 fingers pressed closed together, often with an evil eye in the center.